-That the EU approved next generation neonics is unfortunately less well known.
+That the EU then approved next generation neonics (Sulfoxaflor and Flupyradifurone) is unfortunately less well known.

-Apparently, despite the EFSA investigation and report of 2012, the EU have learned very little.
+Apparently, despite the EFSA investigation and report of 2012, the EU regulatory bodies have learned very little.

-Certainly, the restrictions to 3 neonics (ban on outdoor use, but still allowed in greenhouses) has received a lot of media attention (including social media coverage), whilst the approvals of next generation neonics by the EU have received comparatively little attention.
+The restriction to 3 neonics (ban on outdoor use, greenhouse use permitted) received much media attention (including social media coverage), whilst the approvals of next generation neonics by the EU have received comparatively little attention.

 As I write (August 2018) this is still correct - from Hansards: